 What is on display at the museum?
-The Mesdag Collection is home to the remarkable collection of 19th-century art assembled by renowned seascape painter Hendrik Willem Mesdag and his wife Sientje Mesdag-van Houten.
+The Mesdag Collection is home to the remarkable collection of 19th-century art assembled by renowned seascape painter Hendrik Willem Mesdag and his wife, artist Sientje Mesdag-van Houten.

 The collection features countless masterpieces by Barbizon painters including Charles François Daubigny, Théodore Rousseau and Jean-François Millet, and from the Hague School, such as paintings by the Maris brothers, Anton Mauve and Jozef Israëls.